benoittgt/sitediff_rspec/README.md

-@@ -56,17 +78,20 @@ lib/rspec/rails/example/mailer_example_group.rb
+@@ -56,17 +78,17 @@ lib/rspec/rails/example/mailer_example_group.rb

  OverviewOverview

 -    Container module for mailer spec functionality.
 It is only available if ActionMailer has been loaded before it.Container module for mailer spec functionality.
 It is only available if ActionMailer has been loaded before it.
-+
-+Container module for mailer spec functionality.Container module for mailer spec functionality.
++    Container module for mailer spec functionality.Container module for mailer spec functionality.
-+

 -    Container module for mailer spec functionality.
 It is only available if ActionMailer has been loaded before it.
-+Container module for mailer spec functionality.
++    Container module for mailer spec functionality.

 -    Container module for mailer spec functionality.
 It is only available if ActionMailer has been loaded before it.
-+
-+Container module for mailer spec functionality.
++    Container module for mailer spec functionality.

-@@ -174,7 +204,8 @@ Module: RSpec::Rails::MailerExampleGroup
+@@ -174,7 +201,7 @@ Module: RSpec::Rails::MailerExampleGroup

  Overview

 -    Container module for mailer spec functionality.
 It is only available if ActionMailer has been loaded before it.
-+
-+Container module for mailer spec functionality.
++    Container module for mailer spec functionality.